CartoDB/mobile-sdk/docs/guides/06-mobile-geocoding.md

 ### Online Geocoding

+Online geocoding is available through multiple online service providers.
+SDK has built-in support for Mapbox, TomTom and Pelias (former MapZen) geocoders.
-Online geocoding is available through Mapbox's geocoding service.
-You will need your own Mapbox token.
-Sign up at [https://www.mapbox.com/](https://www.mapbox.com/) to obtain your token.
+For all these services you need to get a token or an API key from the service provider.
+For example, if you plan to use Mapbox service, sign up at [https://www.mapbox.com/](https://www.mapbox.com/) to obtain your token.

-SDK supports also Pelias online geocoding services, but you will need to find service provider as MapZen online service is no longer available.
+The following sample uses Mapbox service, but TomTom and Pelias services can be used instead by replacing `MapBoxOnlineGeocodingService` with `PeliasOnlineGeocodingService` or `TomTomOnlineGeocodingService`.

 Implement online geocoding to initialize the service, create the request, and calculate addresses: